Four levels of Inversion for rubber dam isolation

 In order to find new solutions for better and faster inversion, different techniques and materials were developed different.

-Img.
-2 – Level 1 – AIR INVERSION: The easiest way of getting inversion is by blowing air around the cervical area and, at the same time, delicately pushing the rubber into the sulcus with a spatula.
+The easiest way of getting inversion is by blowing air around the cervical area and, at the same time, delicately pushing the rubber into the sulcus with a spatula.
 Actually, what happens is that the rubber, in contact with a dry tooth, will not slide, so it will stay in the cervical area.
-This technique works very nicely when the limit of our preparation is supragingival.
-There are some situations, though, in which this technique doesn't work.
+This technique works very nicely when the limit of our preparation is supra-gingival.
+There are some situations, though, in which this technique doesn’t work.
 When excess saliva is under the rubber, it is hardly manageable to dry the teeth; for this reason I recommend using some cotton rolls in the vestibule during rubber dam isolation.
 Another challenging situation, is when teeth are not completely erupted, and the maximum convexity is placed at the gingival area; this issue can be solved by using dental floss ligatures, or by using an additional clamp.
 These two solutions will be discussed later on.

-Img.
-3 – Level 2 – INVERSION WITH DENTAL FLOSS: There are some quite frequent cases, as previously mentioned, in which air inversion just doesn’t work at all.
+There are some quite frequent cases, as previously mentioned, in which air inversion just doesn’t work at all.
 In these cases, a strategy to invert the rubber dam in the sulcus is to use a dental floss placed around the tooth; with apical pressure and slow movements the rubber dam should roll and be inverted.
-The inversion should be done to all the teeth that we want to be isolated (e.g. quadrant), meaning not just around the teeth that are operated, in order to prevent surprises during our adhesive procedures, such as drops of saliva appearing in the area where the inversion was not properly made.
+The inversion should be done to all the teeth that we want to be isolated (e.g. quadrant), meaning not just around the teeth that are operated, in order to prevent surprises during our adhesive procedures, such as drops of saliva appearing in the area where the inversion was not properly achieved.

-Img.
-4 – Level 3 – INVERSION WITH KNOT LIGATURES: This technique has, in my opinion, a big advantage.
-I’ve very often been using this technique, especially when I have a class 2 or 3 cavity, or when I isolate to cement a ceramic restoration with supragingival margins.
+This technique has, in my opinion, a big advantage.
+I’ve very often used this technique, especially when I have a class 2 or 3 cavity, or when I isolate to cement a ceramic restoration with supra-gingival finish lines.
 This technique provides two main advantages: one is that the floss pushes the rubber deep in the sulcus, close to the epithelial insertion, and second, the floss tightens around the tooth and holds the rubber dam in place during the restorative procedure.
-This option of isolation can only work if the destruction limit doesn’t affect the epithelial insertion.
-Since the rubber and floss are materials that have elastic properties, they won’t go more subgingivally than the epithelial insertion.
-Each time we have a situation in which the lesion is deeper than the epithelial insertion, we should change our strategy.
-In the next paragraph some a technique will be described, that can help you to isolate in very difficult cases.
+This option of isolation can only work if the destruction limit doesn’t affect the epithelial attachment.
+Since the rubber and floss are materials that have elastic properties, they won’t go more subgingivally than the epithelial attachment.
+Each time we have a situation in which the lesion is deeper than the clinical attachment level, we should change our strategy.
+In the next paragraph a technique will be described, that can help you to isolate in very difficult cases.

-Img.
-6 – With this technique, the rubber pushes the gingival tissue interproximally, up to some millimeters in some cases, which helps the dentist to have a better view.
+With this technique, the rubber pushes the gingival tissue inter-proximally, up to some millimeters in some cases, which helps the dentist to get a better view.

 Isolation of the anterior region